 Itching, vomiting, gas, and loose stools can sometimes be the result of food intolerances if other causes for these symptoms have been ruled out.
 Many pet owners attempt an elimination diet by randomly eliminating certain foods that they suspect might be the problem.
 However, this approach is hit or miss, and the owner may be eliminating one food while leaving other foods in the diet that may be causing the problem.
 In order to clearly identify problem foods, a strategic approach needs to be taken.

-Identify Realistic Expectations
+Realistic Expectations

 Elimination diets are time consuming and can be costly.
+Do not expect immediate results.

 There are several proteins that can be avoided in the beginning stages of an elimination diet.

-Every new ingredient should be given a 2-4 week introduction period.
+Each new ingredient should be given a 2-4 week introduction period.

-Achieve Balance
+Achieve Nutritional Balance

 Focus on strategically introducing new ingredients that will help to balance the diet with all essential nutrients.

-Provide Additional Gut Support
+Gut Support

-Before beginning an elimination diet, it is important to rule out other potential causes of your petโs symptoms.
-The same symptoms that may indicate a food intolerance can also indicate other dietary or medical issues.
+Before beginning an elimination diet, it is important to rule out other potential causes of your pet’s symptoms.Β The same symptoms that may indicate a food intolerance can also indicate other dietary or medical issues.
 Identifying the root cause of the issue is essential in order to assess whether an elimination diet is appropriate.

 Many homemade and even commercially made raw diets are deficient in several key essential nutrients.
 The symptoms of these nutrient deficiencies can often be mistaken for allergies.
 Most notably are Zinc, Iodine, Vitamin E and Omega-3 Fatty acids.
 Before assuming the dog or cat has allergies, read how to fulfill these nutrient requirements with whole foods.
+If a commercial raw pet food is fed and it is formulated to AAFCO or FEDIAF nutritional guidelines, then the food is complete and balanced.

 Environmental Allergies

-Many pet parents donโt realize that there are multiple potential triggers for allergies.
+Many pet parents don’t realize that there are multiple potential triggers for allergies.
 Just like humans, dogs can be allergic to various things in their environment as well as certain foods.
 Grass, pollen, household cleaners, and dust mites are just a few examples of the many possible environmental allergens.
 Unfortunately, an elimination diet will not help with environmental allergies.

 In addressing the above factors, pet parents may discover that their pet does not actually have food intolerances, therefore an elimination diet is not necessary.
 However, if the above issues have been ruled out and it is believed that the dog or cat has food intolerances or allergies, then an elimination diet is necessary to alleviate symptoms and build a diet of safe foods.

-Identify Realistic Expectations
+Realistic Expectations

 There are several factors to consider when attempting an elimination diet.
 It is important to set realistic expectations to avoid future frustration.
 Caring for a pet with special needs is never easy, however being prepared for the commitment will hopefully help prevent discouragement for the pet owner.